Supporting Your Student Returning To School After Cancer Treatment

 - lack of self-confidence

 - worrying about what their capabilities and how to manage full days of school

 Meet with your student and their family/whānau to discuss their goals and concerns.
 By working together to build a strength based-plan for your student's learning, you will be able to address many of their concerns.
 You can also discuss whether an Individual Education Plan (IEP) is appropriate.
-Your student will cope far better knowing what to expect and how to respond.
+Your student is likely to manage far better knowing what to expect and how to respond.

-Sometimes both teachers and parents can have unrealistic expectations about a child's academic performance after returning from cancer treatment.
+Sometimes both teachers and the family can have unrealistic expectations about a child's academic performance after returning from cancer treatment.

 Sometimes there can be long-term effects of cancer treatment that can affect a student's ability to learn.
-However, for many students, their ability to learn at a normal rate will be unaffected.
-Read more about How late effects can affect your student's learning.
+However, for many students, their ability to learn will be unaffected.

 Both staff and classmates should prepare for potential physical changes to your student.